Can you send wooden toys to australia?

-Regardless of how items enter the country, whether through a cargo ship, personal baggage or by mail, all wooden items must meet the same biosafety requirements.
-Customs reserves the right to open and inspect any or all of your belongings, not just your wooden or high-risk items.
+Regardless of how your wooden items enter the country, whether through personal baggage, cargo, or mail, they must meet the same biosafety requirements.
+This means that customs officials reserve the right to open and inspect any or all of your belongings, not just wooden or high-risk items.

 Myron Burglin